Understanding the Psychological Effects of Bullying on Children

 Bullying can severely affect a child’s self-esteem by making them feel unworthy, isolated, and ashamed.
 This negative self-perception can hinder their social development and academic performance.
 Children who are bullied often struggle with confidence issues well into adulthood.

-There is a significant link between bullying and an increased risk of suicidal thoughts and behaviors in children.
+There is a significant link between bullying and an increased risk of suicidal thoughts and behaviours in children.
 Victims of bullying are more likely to experience feelings of despair and isolation, which can contribute to suicidal ideation.
 It is critical to address bullying and provide support to those affected to prevent these tragic outcomes.

 Immediate psychological effects of bullying on children include increased feelings of sadness and loneliness, changes in sleep and eating patterns, and loss of interest in activities they used to enjoy.
 These symptoms can lead to significant distress and may affect a child’s ability to concentrate in school.
 Over time, this distress can escalate into more severe anxiety and depression if not addressed.

-Social media can amplify the psychological effects of bullying on children by extending the reach and duration of bullying behaviors.
+Social media can amplify the psychological effects of bullying on children by extending the reach and duration of bullying behaviours.
 It allows for bullying to continue outside of school hours, and the anonymity of online platforms can lead to more severe harassment.
 This constant exposure can increase feelings of anxiety and isolation among victims.